Emirate of Abdelkader: Judicial system

 The Emir also wanted the provisions of the civil and military judiciary to come under sharia, which the Emir made the source for rule in the Emirate.
-Its provisions derive from the Quran, Sunnah, and ijtihad, and reminded the people of the days of the Rashidun Caliphate.
+Its provisions derive from the Quran, Sunnah and ijtihad and reminded the people of the days of the Rashidun Caliphate.
 He considered the success of the new established Emirate to have been removing the corruption inherited from the Turks, working to change the old relations and unifying the Algerian people.
 This policy united the Algerians, helping him to later face the French invasion.

-Immediately and especially if there was a threat against the homeland such as an enemy, response to threats intended to deter others, with no appeal.
+Immediately, especially if there was a threat against the homeland such as an enemy, response to threats intended to deter others with no appeal.
 “He who helps the enemy financially will be financially punished (fines) and the one who helps the enemy physically will be punished by decapitation (executions),” he said.

-And so in justice and security, people lived peacefully under the flag of a popular national emirate, crime vanished and calm returned after the chaos that had followed the fall of Turkish rule in Algeria.
-The emir also fought ethical corruption in society, banning prostitution, drinking alcohol and drugs across his emirate, and also banned soldiers from playing cards and wearing gold and silver except in their weapons and horses, ordering them to pray at the mosque.
+In justice and security, people therefore lived peacefully under the flag of a popular national emirate, crime vanished and calm returned after the chaos that had followed the fall of Turkish rule in Algeria.
+The Emir also fought ethical corruption in society, banning prostitution, drinking alcohol and drugs across his emirate, and he also banned soldiers from playing cards and wearing gold and silver except in their weapons and horses and ordered them to pray at the mosque.

-The Emir said “Know that the only purpose of my acceptance of this position (Emir) only that you will be safe on yourselves and your honour and your wealth assured on your country enjoying your religious duties and I cannot reach that except with your help by money or men.”
+The Emir said, “Know that the only purpose of my acceptance of this position (Emir) only that you will be safe on yourselves and your honour and your wealth assured on your country enjoying your religious duties and I cannot reach that except with your help by money or men.”